Recognizing a Heart Attack or Angina

 - Other signs may include breaking out in a cold sweat, nausea, or lightheadedness.

 If you think someone is having a heart attack, call 911 instead of driving the person to the ER.
+After you call 911, you will be told what to do.
 The 911 dispatcher may tell you to give the person aspirin while waiting for help to arrive.
 If the dispatcher doesn't tell you to do this, don't give the person aspirin.
-Aspirin can be dangerous under certain circumstances.
+Aspirin can be dangerous in certain cases.

 - Note for women.
 Like men, women commonly have chest pain or discomfort as a heart attack symptom.
-But women are somewhat more likely than men to have other common symptoms, such as shortness of breath, nausea and vomiting, back pain, or jaw pain.
+But women are somewhat more likely than men to have less common symptoms.
+These include shortness of breath, heartburn, nausea and vomiting, back pain, or jaw pain.

 - Note for older adults.
 Older people may also not have typical symptoms of a heart attack.
 They may have symptoms that include fainting, weakness, or confusion.
 Ignoring these symptoms can lead to critical illness or death.
 You should get your symptoms checked out right away.

 Over time, high blood sugar can damage nerves in your body.
 This may keep you from feeling pain caused by a heart problem, leading to a "silent" heart problem.
-If you don't feel symptoms, you are less able to recognize that you may be having a heart attack and get treatment right away.
-Talk to your healthcare provider about how to lower your risk for silent heart problems.
+If you don't feel symptoms, you are less able to know you may be having a heart attack and get treatment right away.
+Talk with your healthcare provider about how to lower your risk for silent heart problems.